 Coercion may be considered an aggravated felony or a crime involving moral turpitude.7 Therefore, non-citizens convicted of it may face deportation from the U.S.

-Any immigrant charged with a crime in Nevada should retain experienced legal counsel to attempt to get his/her charges reduced to non-deportable crimes or dismissed.
+Any immigrant charged with a crime in Nevada should retain experienced legal counsel to attempt to get their charges reduced to non-deportable crimes or dismissed.

-Extortion (a.k.a. blackmail) comprises situations where someone threatens someone else in order to procure something of value such as money or property.
+Extortion (a.k.a. blackmail) comprises situations where you threaten someone else in order to procure something of value such as money or property.
 Extortion is a category B felony, typically carrying restitution payments as well as:

 - one to ten (1 – 10) years in prison, and/or